 The status test says that to be eligible for LHWCA benefits, an employee must perform maritime work.
-This means a significant part of an employee’s duties must involve the water or marine transport.
+This means a significant part of an employee’s duties must involve water or marine transport.
 Eligible workers include:

 Ineligible employees working on or near the docks include:

-The LHWCA allows injured workers to file claims under both a state Workers’ Compensation act, and the LHWCA.
+The LHWCA allows injured workers to file claims under both a state Workers’ Compensation act and the LHWCA.
 However, the employee may not receive double benefits.
 Not all states allow the filing of both claims so it is important to consult with an experienced Workers’ Compensation lawyer about your situation.

 The LHWCA provides workers with temporary total or partial disability benefits.
 Workers may also receive compensation for their medical treatment, and mileage and transportation expenses.
 Those who are unable to return to their previous line of work are eligible for vocational rehabilitation benefits.
 Death benefits are available to families of dock workers who do not recover from their injuries.